 Susanna’s career in Cambridge – including being a Fellow and a Tutor at one of the Colleges – exposed her not only to the remarkable intellectual atmosphere of the University but to the political maneuvering, infighting, and eccentricity that abounds in such environments.
 These have given her a much deeper understanding of Cambridge through the ages.

 Her other research passion has long been medieval history and architecture, and she has written books on the castles of Britain and cathedrals of the world, as well as producing papers about the archaeology and history of Michaelhouse, the College that is the setting for her Matthew Bartholomew series.
-Aside from her two popular series of historical mysteries, featuring Matthew Bartholomew and Thomas Chaloner, she is also a member of the Medieval Murderers, a group of writers who give talks and presentations at literary festivals, as well as writing books together.
+Aside from her two popular series of historical mysteries, featuring Matthew Bartholomew and Thomas Chaloner, she was also a member of the Medieval Murderers – a group of writers who gave talks and presentations at literary festivals, and wrote ten books together.

-She now lives in a hamlet in southwest Wales with her husband Beau Riffenburgh, who is also a writer, and the two have published another series of medieval mysteries under the pseudonym Simon Beaufort.
+Susanna now lives in a hamlet in southwest Wales with her husband Beau Riffenburgh, who is also a writer, and, under the pseudonym Simon Beaufort, the two have published the Geoffrey Mappestone series of medieval mysteries, the Alexander Lonsdale mysteries that take place in Victorian London, and several stand-alone thrillers.